JayHaroo/obsidian-notes/ENV Report notes.md

 - Biodiversity Loss: Ecologists identify key species and habitats in danger, promoting biodiversity conservation through protected areas and habitat restoration.

+##### the importance of conservation efforts and policies for ecological preservation.
 # Importance of Conservation Efforts and Policies

 Ecological balance preservation is extremely important because degradation of natural resources must be stopped.
 Within the entire framework of the laws that provide protection for wildlife, land-use rules, and international accords such as the Paris Agreement, ecological preservation is promoted by minimizing human impacts.
 These measures ensure that ecosystems continue to deliver essential services, including clean air, water, and food and maintain biodiversity and resilience in the face of changing environments.